 Mileage is everything, especially for those in the market to buy used vehicles.
 A buyer may be willing to pay $9,000 for a vehicle with 150K miles on it — but as soon as that mileage goes higher than 150K, that value could dip to just $6,000.
 When you creep up to 250-300K miles, it’s only a (short) matter of time before the vehicle needs a maintenance repair that costs more than it's worth in its vehicle life cycle.

 Losing customer goodwill

-When your vehicle life cycle ends and it does hit its last day, you have to scramble to make that last delivery.
+When your vehicle life cycle ends, and its time for a vehicle replacement, you have to scramble to make that last delivery.
 That means your drivers waste time sitting at a shop.
 It means you could potentially lose valuable business relationships when you can’t deliver.
 And it means you either need to pay for a rental vehicle to meet your obligations, or make a snap decision to buy a new fleet vehicle.
 Oftentimes, that vehicle will be from a dealer lot with more options than you need.
 You’ll pay 10-20 percent more than you would if you’d planned further in advance and picked only the features you need.

 What really goes into the total cost of ownership (TCO calculation)?

 When you buy a replacement vehicle, you pay for far more than the price tag says in things like driver downtime.
 But do you know how to find average total cost?
 Here are a few of the considerations when calculating the operating costs of owning a vehicle for the vehicle life cycle: